NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/fg.md

 7. CAM (Computer-Aided Manufacturing): CAM plugins can help generate toolpaths for CNC machining and other manufacturing processes directly from Fusion 360.

 8. Rendering and Visualization: Plugins can improve rendering and visualization capabilities, enabling more realistic 3D renderings of designs.

+## Planetary Gear Train Modeling

+## FM Gear

+Here we create a Create Spur gears.
+In this part we using plugins to create spur gears.

 <img style="float: center;" width=1000 src="PM/CAD/fg/1st.jpg">